Resolution and Robustness Bounds for Reconstructive Spectrometers: Details of spectrometer resolution derivation

 In the strong scattering regime characterized by the GOE or GUE ensembles, the complex scattering coefficients $S_{m0}$ follow a circular complex Gaussian distribution \cite{lehmann1995chaotic, fyodorov1997statistics}.
 Consequently, the transmission intensities $A_{mn} = |S_{m0}(\omega_n)|^2$ follow a negative exponential (Rayleigh) distribution:

-where $T_0 = \langle A_{mn} \rangle$ is the mean transmittance.
-This distribution has the property that the standard deviation equals the mean: $\sigma_A = T_0$.
+where $\langle A_{mn} \rangle = T_0/M$ is the mean transmittance of a single detection channel ($T_0 = M\langle A_{mn}\rangle$ denotes the total transmittance, as defined in the main text).
+This distribution has the property that the standard deviation equals the mean: $\sigma_A = \langle A_{mn} \rangle$.
 This justifies the approximation we used in the main text; specifically, the $L_2$ norm of the zero-mean fluctuation vector $\mathbf{a}_j$ scales with the standard deviation as